-1. A command, direction, or instruction.
-See MANDATE.
-2. A written direction or command delivered by a government official, especially a court or judge.
-The word generally embraces final decrees as well as interlocutory (lesser, or intermittent commands throughout the case, issued by the judge– but not necessarily the final decree) directions or commands. – aka court order; judicial order.
-See MANDAMUS”
+1. A written direction or command delivered by a government official, especially a court or judge.
+The word generally embraces final decrees as well as interlocutory (lesser, or intermittent commands throughout the case, issued by the judge — but not necessarily the final decree) directions or commands. — aka order; judicial order.
+See MANDAMUS

 Excerpt from Henry Campbell Black’s A Treatise on the Law of Judgments:

-“An order is the mandate of determination of the court
+“An order is the mandate or determination of the court

 upon some subsidiary or collateral matter arising in an action, not disposing of the merits, but adjudicating a preliminary point or directing some step in the proceedings.”

 Excerpt from A.C.
 Freeman’s A Treatise of the Law of Judgments: